IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 a value as defined in the {{linktype}} IANA registry.
 : The 10 bits above that value MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
-: The bit above those bits is set if and only if an FCS length value is present in the upper 4 bits.
+: The bit above those bits is set if and only if an Frame Check Sequence (FCS) length value is present in the upper 4 bits.
 : The bit above that MUST be set to zero by pcap writers, and MUST be ignored by pcap readers.
 : The upper 4 bits contain an FCS length value, indicating the number of